Hooded Eye Shadow Placement Trick for Visible Color

 Makeup brushes I use:

-*Zoeva rose gold brush set ($$)
+Zoeva rose gold brush set, if available

 makeup for very deep set eyes